Gain access to personalized product screening, the best pricing, rewards, and more!

 Remove Water Sources

-Chances are wasps, bees, and hornets have deemed your pool as their usual water source when there are frequent pests in water or flying activities around the pool.
-Though not ideal it would be best to temporarily drain pools until selected pesticides have dried on labeled application sites and pest activity has decreased.
+Chances are wasps, bees, and hornets have deemed your pool their usual water source when there are frequent pests in the water or flying activities around the pool.
+Though not ideal, it would be best to temporarily drain pools until selected pesticides have dried on labeled application sites and pest activity has decreased.

 Relocate Ornamentals and Landscapes

-The scent of flowers along with abundance of shrubbery attracts bees, wasps, and hornets due to potential sources of food and nest sites.
-Having ornamental foliage and landscapes around your pool could increase the presence of these stinging pests.
-Especially if there are certain types of flowers near your pool, which pests like bees favor for nectar.
+The scent of flowers, along with the abundance of shrubbery, attracts bees, wasps, and hornets due to potential sources of food and nest sites.
+Having ornamental foliage and landscapes around your pool could increase the presence of these stinging pests, especially if certain types of flowers are near your pool, which pests like bees favor for nectar.

 While it may seem overwhelming to relocate flowers, plants, shrubs, and small trees from the pool area, relocation might be your best option.
-Plant or relocate foliage at least 8 feet and more from the pools edge or move to another spot within your yard that is not frequented greatly by people and pets.
+Plant or relocate foliage at least 8 feet and more from the pool's edge, or move to another spot within your yard that people and pets do not significantly frequent.

 Water the foliage before digging or removing it from its container.
-The soil will need to be saturated with no more than an inch of irrigation to avoid over-watering, but to also remove the roots without harm.
-One at a time take the plants from their original spot or container until ready to be replanted.
+The soil should be saturated with no more than an inch of irrigation to avoid overwatering and remove the roots without harm.
+One at a time, remove the plants from their original spot or container until ready to be replanted.
 Plant roots can easily become dry and wither when exposed.
-When digging up established plants make a circle around the plant from a distance of 12 inches.
+When digging up established plants, make a circle around the plant from a distance of 12 inches.

-Put the established plant into the hole then fill halfway with soil, and then water again with an inch of irrigation.
-Give enough time for the watered soil to dry around the roots before placing the rest of the soil into the hole.
-With a glove covered hand, light press the soil around the transplant foliage to avoid any air pockets.
+Put the established plant into the hole, fill halfway with soil, and water again with an inch of irrigation.
+Give enough time for the watered soil to dry around the roots before placing the rest into the hole.
+Lightly press the soil around the transplant foliage with a glove-covered hand to avoid air pockets.

 Take Away Nests

-Regularly walk around your yard to look for bee, wasps, and hornet nests.
-As these stinging pests depend on water it is very likely their nests will be close to your pool.
-Wasps, bees, and hornet nests are found outside in elevated areas like trees, shrubs, fences, utility lines, and around the home in concealed sites from window and door frames, attics, vent, and chimneys.
+Regularly walk around your yard to look for bees, wasps, and hornet nests.
+As these stinging pests depend on water, their nests are likely close to your pool.
+Wasps, bees, and hornet nests are found outside in elevated areas like trees, shrubs, fences, utility lines, and around the home in concealed sites from window and door frames, attics, vents, and chimneys.

-Each pests nest will have their share of differences so its important to take note of where they are located and what they look like.
-A hornets nest is made from saliva and chewed wood formed into a football shape, which loosely hangs from a stalk.
-Wasp nests have a large, papery and open appearance with an upside-down umbrella shape.
+Each pest nest will have its share of differences, so it's important to note where they are located and what they look like.
+A hornet's nest is made from saliva and chewed wood formed into a football shape, which loosely hangs from a stalk.
+Wasp nests have a large, papery, open appearance with an upside-down umbrella shape.
 Bee nests like honey bees are often shaped like footballs or basketballs and are sometimes large with a textured paper appearance.

 For best results, apply insecticide treatments in the evening since these pests are less likely to be active or in the nest at night.
 Before carrying out any form of bee, wasp, or hornet treatment make sure you are properly dressed with personal protective equipment (PPE) or for the utmost protection a professional bee suit.

-For wasps and hornets, you will hold Stryker Wasp and Hornet Killer in an upright position and stand from a safe distance of 6-15 ft from the nest, but not directly underneath.
+For wasps and hornets, you will hold Stryker Wasp and Hornet Killer upright and stand from a safe distance of 6 to 15 ft from the nest, but not directly underneath.
 Aim the nozzle valve opening toward the nest with the wind towards your back.
 Spray until the nest is thoroughly wet and on any pests on the nest when possible.

 For bees, perform a sweeping motion while holding down the actuator to treat any active or agitated bees around the nest opening.
-Then move forward to the nest opening and apply for 6-8 seconds directly into the nest hole.
+Then, move forward to the nest opening and apply directly into the nest hole for 6 to 8 seconds.

 Repel Them From Yard

-Prevent bees, wasps, and hornets from coming into your yard and creating suitable nests adjacent to your pool by applying a residual insecticide within eaves, cracks, and crevices around your home.
-Sylo Insecticide is a synthetic pyrethroid insecticide with a emulsifiable concentrate formulation that will kill pests upon contact and after it has dried.
+Apply a residual insecticide within eaves, cracks, and crevices around your home to prevent bees, wasps, and hornets from entering your yard and creating suitable nests adjacent to your pool.
+Sylo Insecticide is a synthetic pyrethroid insecticide with an emulsifiable concentrate formulation that will kill pests upon contact and after it has dried.
 When applied, this product will last up to 90 days before another application is needed.

-Spray the foundation of your home on a low-pressure setting by spraying 3 feet up and 6 to 10 feet out on the ground.
-You will also need to spray eaves, porch window frames, patios, garages, carports, fence lines, storage sheds, barns, and other residential structures, and trunks of woody ornamentals.
+Spray your home's foundation in a low-pressure setting, 3 feet up and 6 to 10 feet out on the ground.
+You will also need to spray eaves, porch window frames, patios, garages, carports, fence lines, storage sheds, barns, and other residential structures, as well as trunks of woody ornamentals.

-Keep children and pets off treated areas until completely dry.
-Do not allow liquid, runoff, or spillage to occur near your pool and other treatment areas.
+Keep children and pets off-treated areas until completely dry.
+Do not allow liquid, runoff, or spillage near your pool and other treatment areas.

 Key Takeaways